magpylib/magpylib/docs/_pages/user_guide/docs/docs_styles.md

 Each Magpylib object has a default 3D representation that is displayed with `show`.
 It is possible to disable the default model and to provide Magpylib with a custom model.

 There are several reasons why this can be of interest.
-For example,  the integration of a [custom source](guide-docs-classes-custom-source) object that has its own geometry, to display a sensor in the form of a realistic package provided in CAD form, representation of a [Collection](guide-docs-classes-collections) as a parts holder, integration of environemntal parts to the Magpylib 3D plotting scene, or simply highlighting an object when colors do not suffice.
+For example,  the integration of a [custom source](guide-docs-classes-custom-source) object that has its own geometry, to display a sensor in the form of a realistic package provided in CAD form, representation of a [Collection](guide-docs-classes-collections) as a parts holder, integration of environmental parts to the Magpylib 3D plotting scene, or simply highlighting an object when colors do not suffice.

 The default trace of a Magpylib object `obj` can simply be turned off using the individual style command `obj.style.model3d.showdefault = False`.
 A custom 3D model can be added using the function `obj.style.model3d.add_trace()`.
 The new trace is then stored in the `obj.style.model3d.data` property.
 This property is a list and it is possible to store multiple custom traces there.
 The default style is not included in this property.
-It is instead inherently stored in the Magpylib classes to enable vizualization of the magnetization with a color scheme.
+It is instead inherently stored in the Magpylib classes to enable visualization of the magnetization with a color scheme.

 The input of `add_trace()` must be a `magpylib.graphics.Trace3d` object, or a dictionary that contains all necessary information for generating a 3D model.
 Because different plotting libraries require different directives, traces might be bound to specific [backends](guide-graphic-backends).
 For example, a trace dictionary might contain all information for Matplotlib to generate a 3D model using the [plot_surface]() function.

-To enable vizualization of custom objects with different graphic backends Magpylib implements a **generic backend**.
+To enable visualization of custom objects with different graphic backends Magpylib implements a **generic backend**.
 Traces defined in the generic backend are translated to all other backends automatically.
 If a specific backend is used, the model will only appear when called with the corresponding backend.

 A trace-dictionary has the following keys: